-She has an insatiably curious about people and their motivations and choices.
+She is insatiably curious about people and their motivations and choices.
 She is often the one to ask the tough questions or the seemingly “stupid, silly” questions that actually… (ha) no-one knows the answer to.
 These are qualities you want in an advisor and a non-executive director, right?
 Otherwise, why hire them?

 Joining the board as a NED

 We begin, Reading the room and existing dynamics.
 Proving your value.
-Asking stupid silly questions., working with the chairperson, Getting heard.
-Governance responsibilities, and avoiding the “bitchy resting face” and reading body language
+Asking stupid silly questions., working with the chairperson, getting heard.
+Governance responsibilities and avoiding the “bitchy resting face” and reading body language.

-Physical presence, body language, and facial expressions
+Curious about physical presence, body language, and facial expressions

 Reading it accurately to inform our approach to responding, following up, and giving non-verbal signals and feedback as well as calling it out and asking for feedback